-The interruption in PDVSA operations in the Antilles has also been a source of concern to Antilles government officials as the facilities used by PDVSA entities also supply the oil products used on Curaçao, Bonaire and the other Antilles islands whose residents faced a shortage of oil and gasoline as a result of the effects of the attachment orders.
-Consequently, on May 21, 2018, the courts in the Antilles modified the previously issued attachment orders to permit oil facilities on Curaçao and Bonaire to continue operating, by directing PDVSA Petróleo to continue to deliver oil to the Antilles for the benefit of the local oil companies with the proceeds of those deliveries being placed in escrow under a sharing arrangement between ConocoPhillips and PDVSA.
-The funds would be released once the ICC Award is recognized in the Antilles, which could take two months or so depending on the extent to which PDVSA and PDVSA Petróleo resist recognition.
+The interruption in PDVSA operations in the Antilles has also been a source of concern to Antilles government officials, as the facilities used by PDVSA entities also supply the oil products used on Curaçao, Bonaire and the other Antilles islands, whose residents faced a shortage of oil and gasoline as a result of the effects of the attachment orders.
+Consequently, on May 21, 2018, the courts in the Antilles modified the previously issued attachment orders to permit oil facilities on Curaçao and Bonaire to continue operating by directing PDVSA Petróleo to continue to deliver oil to the Antilles for the benefit of the local oil companies, with the proceeds of those deliveries being placed in escrow under a sharing arrangement between ConocoPhillips and PDVSA.
+The funds would be released once the ICC award is recognized in the Antilles, which could take two months or so depending on the extent to which PDVSA and PDVSA Petróleo resist recognition.[13]
 This shared escrow account also provides in theory a process by which PDVSA Petróleo could pay off its debt to ConocoPhillips over time.

-On May 24, 2018, it was reported that an Aruba court lifted a previously entered attachment order upon the determination that the oil in question belonged to Citgo Petroleum and not to PDVSA or PDVSA Petróleo.
-As a result of the partial lifting of the conservatory attachments originally entered, it is unclear how much of ConocoPhillips's \$489 million award against PDVSA Petróleo will be satisfied out of assets in the Antilles and how long that process will take even if ConocoPhillips were to obtain a prompt recognition of the ICC Award and an Antilles court judgment.
+On May 24, 2018, it was reported that an Aruba court lifted a previously entered attachment order upon the determination that the oil in question belonged to Citgo Petroleum and not to PDVSA or PDVSA Petróleo.[14]
+As a result of the partial lifting of the conservatory attachments originally entered, it is unclear how much of ConocoPhillips' \$489 million award against PDVSA Petróleo will be satisfied out of assets in the Antilles and how long that process will take even if ConocoPhillips were to obtain a prompt recognition of the ICC award and an Antilles court judgment.

 In addition, within a matter of months, it is expected that ConocoPhillips will receive its award in its ICSID case against Venezuela.
-In that proceeding, the Republic has already been found liable, but the award quantifying ConocoPhillips's damages has yet to be issued.
-This could create another multi-billion dollar headache for the Republic and, by extension, for PDVSA.
+In that proceeding, the republic has already been found liable, but the award quantifying ConocoPhillips' damages has yet to be issued.
+This could create another multibillion dollar headache for the republic and, by extension, for PDVSA.

-b.
 Crystallex

-Even before it obtained is \$1.4 billion arbitral award against Venezuela, Crystallex commenced proceedings in Delaware in an effort to aid in enforcement of its forthcoming award.
-The company brought an action in the District Court of the District of Delaware against PDVSA under the Delaware Uniform Fraudulent Transfer Act ("DUFTA") challenging a series of dividend payments from CITGO to its parent company and wholly owned PDVSA subsidiary, PDV Holding Inc., and ultimately to PDVSA, in addition to the pledge of 50.1% of CITGO shares as security for PDVSA's 2020 bond issuance and the pledge of the remainder of CITGO shares as security for a financing agreement with Rosneft.
-The net effect of these transactions was to transfer roughly \$3 billion from the U.S. back to Venezuela, and to potentially prevent judgment creditors from obtaining a priority lean on PDVSA's shares in CITGO.
-After
+Even before it obtained its \$1.4 billion arbitral award against Venezuela, Crystallex commenced proceedings in Delaware in an effort to aid in enforcement of its forthcoming award.
+The company brought an action in the U.S. District Court for the District of Delaware against PDVSA under the Delaware Uniform Fraudulent Transfer Act, or DUFTA,[15] challenging a series of dividend payments from Citgo to its parent company and wholly owned PDVSA subsidiary, PDV Holding Inc., and ultimately to PDVSA, in addition to the pledge of 50.1 percent of Citgo shares as security for PDVSA's 2020 bond issuance and the pledge of the remainder of Citgo shares as security for a financing agreement with Rosneft.
+The net effect of these transactions was to transfer roughly \$3 billion from the U.S. back to Venezuela, and to potentially prevent judgment creditors from obtaining a priority lean on PDVSA's shares in Citgo.
+After obtaining its arbitral award, Crystallex obtained a court judgment confirming the award, then brought another proceeding in Delaware seeking to enforce the judgment against the republic by executing upon the assets of PDVSA on the grounds that PDVSA is the alter ego of the republic.[16]